Family Law Attorneys Experienced In Protection Orders

 Once the other party is served with the protection order, it is enforceable by the police.
-If the parties agree, the Temporary Protection Order can last longer than the 14 days.
+If the parties agree, the temporary protection order can last longer than 14 days.
 However, when you return to court, you should be ready to go to a hearing.
 The question at the hearing will be whether or not the protection order should become permanent.

 Permanent: In order for a protection order to be made permanent, a party must convince a judge that doing so is necessary in order to avoid future danger.
 The attorneys at GEM Family Law have helped dozens of clients obtain and defend against permanent protection orders.
 Having someone on your side that understands the law will make your chances of success much higher.